 Increasing public awareness of the BRCA genes and their associated risks,

-Identifying high-risk and underserved populations in need of targeted education,
+Identifying high-risk and underserved populations in need of targeted education, with a particular focus on the Jewish community,

 We also aim to improve healthcare experiences and address gaps in care for BRCA+ patients by: